andrew-zaytsev/OpenVINO-Samples/OpenVINO_Overview.md

 * Download trained models
 * Perform pipeline steps and see the output on the console

-> **IMPORTANT**: You must have Internet access to run the demo scripts.
+> **NOTE**: You must have Internet access to run the demo scripts.
 If your Internet access is through a proxy server, make sure the operating system environment proxy information is configured.

 The demo scripts can run inference on any [supported target device](https://software.intel.com/en-us/openvino-toolkit/hardware).
 Although the default inference device is CPU, you can use the `-d` parameter to change the inference device.
 The general command to run the scripts looks as follows: